Moving to secondary school can be tough – not just for the kids. I cried my eyes out last September watching Harry get on the bus for the first time.

 - There are parts of their lives you don’t know about

 The Mums from primary school are some of my closest friends.
-We go out together and even go on weekends away.
+We go out and go on holidays together.
 If I walked by the parent of one of his new friends I wouldn’t have a clue who they were.
-I don’t even know what some of these kids look like.
 It’s just how it is.

 - It’s different for you as well